 As these efforts are urgent and extraordinary, we are keenly aware that these additional interventions are not underpinned by the robust evidence of impact and cost-effectiveness that we usually demand, and as such are a departure from Evidence Action’s “business as usual”.
 We firmly believe, however, that faced with the scope and speed of this evolving threat, we must be flexible and urgent in the actions we take to reduce the risks in the communities in which we work.

 These efforts are not only outside of our normal program scope; they are outside of our program budget.
 As such, we are fundraising to provide the supplies noted above.
-Thanks to the swift generosity of a few key funders, we have already secured significant support for these actions – and invite others who are interested in supporting these efforts to donate here.
+Thanks to the swift generosity of a few key funders, we have already secured significant support for these actions.

 It is through concerted and collective action that we can help those in the world whose lives and livelihoods are most vulnerable in the face of COVID-19.
 At Evidence Action, we continue to look for ways to support the communities in which we work, and governments with whom we partner, as together we face this unprecedented global challenge.
 In the coming weeks, we will also share how our Deworm the World teams have stepped up to support our partner governments.